Glioblastoma and Other Primary Brain Cancers

 Surgery

-A surgeon may be able to remove your brain tumor by performing a craniotomy.
-During the procedure, a small portion of bone is removed to create a temporary opening in the skull.
-After the surgeon removes the tumor, the bone segment is replaced.
+A neurosurgeon may be able to remove your brain tumor by performing a craniotomy surgery.
+During this procedure, a small portion of bone is removed to create a temporary opening in the skull.
+After the neurosurgeon removes the tumor, the bone segment is replaced.

-Our surgeons are experienced in removing primary brain tumors and are often able to operate on people who were told their condition was not operable.
+Our surgeons are experienced in removing primary brain tumors and can often operate on people who were told their condition was inoperable.
+They may also be able to remove additional portions of tumors in people who underwent surgery at another hospital.
 Surgery may be performed alone or in combination with radiation therapy.

 Radiation Therapy